 Personal Protection Equipment

-Two pieces of personal protection equipment are needed: a Canadian approved personal flotation device (PFD) and a buoyan heaving line.
+Two pieces of personal protection equipment are needed: a Canadian approved personal flotation device (PFD) and a buoyant heaving line.

 - A Canadian approved personal floatation device (PFD) or lifejacket of appropriate size is required for each person on board.
 It isn’t necessary to wear a PFD but one sitting in the bottom of the boat doesn’t save you if it floats away while you cling to a sweeper/snag in fast current or the wind carries it away.
 Floatation devices that are ripped or in poor condition are not considered approved.